Peter Smith (bishop)

-Peter David Gregory Smith (21 October 1943 – 6 March 2020) was an English prelate of the Catholic Church, serving as Archbishop of the Archdiocese of Southwark.
+Peter David Gregory Smith (21 October 1943 – 6 March 2020) was an English prelate of the Catholic Church, having served as archbishop of the Archdiocese of Southwark.
 He had previously served as the Bishop of East Anglia (1995–2001), Metropolitan Archbishop of Cardiff (2001–2010) and Metropolitan Archbishop of Southwark (2010–2019).

 Early life

 Smith was born on 21 October 1943 in Battersea, London, England.
 He was educated at Clapham College, then an all-boys Catholic voluntary-aided grammar school.
 He studied at Exeter University, where he earned his bachelor's degree in law.
 He then undertook studies for the priesthood at St. John's Seminary in Wonersh and the Pontifical University of St. Thomas Aquinas (Angelicum) in Rome (earning his doctorate in canon law).

 Ordained ministry

 Smith was ordained to the priesthood on 5 July 1972.
 After doing pastoral work from 1972 to 1974, Smith began teaching canon law at his alma mater, St John's Seminary, Wonersh, in 1977.
 He then served as a curate in Thornton Heath (1984–1985) and as the rector of St John's Seminary (1985–1995).